lukepuplett/surfdude-csharp/README.md

 The JSON, HTML or XML of your API should contain hypermedia controls that contain all the information needed for the client to make use of those controls.
 For HTML the `<a>` and `<form>` tags come with clear processing instructions for web browser clients to make use of these controls whenever they are encountered.

-The upshot of this uniformity is that website need no further documentation.
+The upshot of this uniformity is that a nice website needs no further documentation; if the browser cannot work with the HTML then there is a bug.
+If a website needs a user manual then there is a serious UX issue.
+The same is true of an API.

 Surfude lets you replace the classes that read and process your hypertext resources and their controls.

+## Evolving APIs

+Websites change over time and yet customers rarely notice.
+Their experience remains uninterrupted, the links keep working and adding an item to a shopping cart continues to work, if though the underlying resources are changing all day.

+A great API using a dynamic client affords the same flexibility since interactions are loosely based on relation names.